John Obi Mikel confirms Super Eagles return for 2019 Africa Cup of Nations | Goal.com

 “I met with coach Rohr and we discussed his plans for the team in the forthcoming tournament.
 All I can say is that I am delighted and happy because I am coming to the Nations Cup” Mikel told Aoifootball.

-Mikel was impressive for Middlesbrough in the second part of the 2018-19 season.
-The former Chelsea player scored a goal in 18 Championship outings but his contribution was not enough to earn the Boro a playoff spot.
+Mikel was impressive for Middlesbrough in the second part of the 2018-19 season even though his contribution was not enough to earn The Boro a playoff spot.

 He will now shift his focus to Nigeria's campaign in Egypt as they aim for a fourth continental title.